Working with the Console in a Browser

 Let’s take a blank HTML document, such as the following

-index.html file to understand how to use the Console to modify it:
+index.html file to understand how to use the Console to modify it.
+In your favorite text editor, create an

 <!DOCTYPE html> <html lang="en-US"> <head> <meta charset="UTF-8"> <meta name="viewport" content="width=device-width, initial-scale=1"> <title>Today's Date</title> </head> <body> </body> </html>